automuteus/galactus/README.md

 ## **Do not provide unless you know what you're doing**:
 * `NUM_SHARDS`: Should match whatever automuteus is using
 * `SHARD_ID`: Probably just use 0
 * `MAX_REQ_5_SEC`: How many Discord API mute/deafens should be issued per token per 5 second window.
-Defaults to 6 (ratelimits returned by Discord are [5-10]/5sec, so 6 is a conservative heuristic)
+Defaults to 7 (ratelimits returned by Discord are anywhere from [5-10]/5sec, so 7 is a decent heuristic)